Ayush196043/NLP-Notes-beginner-to-advance/README.md

 in
 ```

-Stop words can be removed depending on the use case.
+However:

+> ⚠️ Stopword removal is **task-dependent**.
+Some tasks may need these words.

 ---

-### 🔹 Stemming
+## 🔹 Stemming

-Stemming reduces words to their root-like form.
+Stemming reduces words toward a common root-like form.

 Example: